Schrodingdong/cool-web-bg/README.md

 #### CSS :
---background-color : the background color of the canvas --text-color : the color of the text
+--background-color : the background color of the canvas <br />
+--text-color : the color of the text